Parallelization

 Load balancing

 When running distributed memory jobs load balancing is an issue.
 The specific load balancing method used, depends on the grid implementation.
 There are two ways to ensure a balanced work load.
 For computations without dynamic adaptation this only has to be done once in the beginning of the run.
-In fact, most grids do this automatically.
-For adaptation and load balancing with data see the crystal growth or Re-entrant Corner Problem examples.

 [3]: